 Life’s Natural, Usually Invisible Detritus…

 Often, in each of the broad categories of skin-related mysteries described above, a number of tantalizing possible causes are evident.
-These mostly include previously unnoticed white, brown, red or black specks, or minuscule fuzzy objects that appear as eggs or biological larvae to the naked eye.
+These mostly include previously unnoticed white, brown, red or black specks, lines or threads or tubular objects that may appear as worm-like organisms, or minuscule fuzzy objects that appear as eggs or biological larvae to the naked eye.

-The fact is, being inundated with microscopic detritus, shed by us and other humans, our pets, clothing, furniture, even our electrical and electronic gadgetry, is and has been a fact of life, not only in the modern world, but since time began.
-The average human sheds many ounces of skin flakes every year, and those skin flakes get distributed throughout all the places where we and other humans live, work, and play.
+The fact is, being inundated with microscopic detritus, shed by us and other humans, our pets, our clothing, furniture, even our electrical and electronic gadgetry, is and has been a fact of life.
+Not only is this true in the modern world, but it has been the case since time began.
+The average human, for example, sheds many ounces of skin flakes every year, and those skin flakes get distributed throughout all the places where we and other humans live, work, and play.

 The Usual Biological Suspects